Imoeka1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-scripts that sets mode  of a file
+script to set mode to hello